 Creating beautiful graphics for your website, social media and blog doesn't have to be hard or time consuming.
-I recommend finding a free or low cost online editing tool such as Canva, PicMonkey or Pixler and using it to add text, color overlays, and filters to make the styled stock photos work for your brand.
+We recommend finding a free or low cost online editing tool such as Canva, PicMonkey or Pixler and using it to add text, color overlays, and filters to make the styled stock photos work for your brand.

-I created all of these examples in Canva using the images from our new collection, which can be found in the Styled Stock Library members area.
+We created all of these examples in Canva using the images from our new collection, which can be found in the Styled Stock Library members area.

 1. Eye-Catching Facebook Post Graphics and Quotes

 We all know that engaging with your audience on Facebook has become harder and harder.
 Why not make it super easy for them to like and share your posts?
 We all love a little motivational quote and these types of images get more likes and shares than other types of content.

 Here's how to create Facebook Post Quote Graphics:

 1. Using Canva, click on the Facebook Post template

 2. Insert your Haute Stock photo as the background